Xoeris/Musify/README.md

 #
 <div align="center">

 _Experience music the way it was meant to be heard.
-With **Musify**, you're not just listening — you're feeling every note.
+With **Musify**, you're not just listening... you're feeling every note.
 Dive In.
 Tune Out.
 Feel Alive._

 </div>